Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Including:

-reserves formed in accordance with the law
+reserves formed in accordance with legislation

 431